raylutz/audit-engine-docsite/docs/index.md

 - **Ballot Image Creation:**
     - Modern voting equipment used in most districts in the U.S. create ballot images as they process the ballots.
     - It is essential that this equipment be set so the ballot images are not deleted after they are used to extract the vote.
-    - These images are then transferred to the Election Management System (EMS)
+    - These images are then transferred to the Election Management System (EMS) from voter-facing scanners using flash media or from central scan operations using similar methods.
     - The EMS can export the ballot images for use by AuditEngine.
 These should be placed into ZIP archives with about 30,000 to 50,000 ballots per archive.

 - **Election Information File (EIF):**